 What Is an Employee Furlough, and Why Do Employers Use Them?

-Employee furloughs are mandatory time off work with no pay.
-The goal is to save money for the company by lowering employee salary expenses.
-While employee furloughs can be a positive alternative to layoffs, they have negative consequences, too.
+Employee furloughs are when employees are required to take mandatory time off work with no pay.
+The goal of an employee furlough is to save money for the company or organization by lowering employee salary expenses.
+While employee furloughs can be a positive alternative to layoffs for employees, they can have negative consequences, too.